Angiotensin receptor blockers (ARBs)

 ARBs have many different effects on your body and are used to treat many conditions.
 They may be used for:

-A blood test is usually done before starting an ARB, about 1–2 weeks after the first dose, and every few months while you are taking it.
-You may need to have more blood tests if your dose increases.
-These tests check how well your kidneys are working and check your sodium and potassium levels.
+A blood test is usually done before starting an ARB, and about 1 to 2 weeks after you've started the treatment.
+You may also require further blood tests as your dose increases.
+These tests are done to check how well your kidneys are working and your sodium and potassium levels.
+The kidneys are affected in a small number of people who take an ARB.
+While you're taking an ARB you will need to have blood tests every few months.

 Here are some things to know when you're taking ARBs.
 Other things may be important as well, so ask your healthcare provider what you should know about.